History of Tesla, Inc.: The beginnings – Roadster and private funding

-Musk's Series A investment round of US$7.5 million in February 2004 included Compass Technology Partners and SDL Ventures, as well as many private investors.
 In February 2005, Musk led Tesla's Series B US$13 million investment round which added Valor Equity Partners to the funding team.
 Musk co-led the third, US$40 million round in May 2006 along with Technology Partners.
 This round included investment from prominent entrepreneurs including Google co-founders Sergey Brin & Larry Page, former eBay President Jeff Skoll, Hyatt heir Nick Pritzker and added the VC firms Draper Fisher Jurvetson, Capricorn Management, and The Bay Area Equity Fund managed by JPMorgan Chase.
 Musk led the fourth round in May 2008 which added another US$40,167,530 in debt financing, and brought the total investments to over US$100 million through private financing.

+Also in the 2006 "Tesla master plan" a partnership with SolarCity was announced to co-market photovoltaic solar panels, which could be installed on the roof of a carport, allowing those who drive less than 350 miles/week to become "energy positive" with respect to personal transport.

 Eberhard served as CEO until he was asked to step down from the position in August 2007 by the board of directors.
 Eberhard then took the title of "President of Technology" before ultimately leaving the company in January 2008.
 Co-founder Marc Tarpenning, who served as the Vice President of Electrical Engineering of the company, also left the company in January 2008.
 In August 2007, Michael Marks was brought in as interim CEO, and in December 2007, Ze'ev Drori became CEO and President.
 In January 2008, Tesla fired several key personnel who had been involved from the inception after a performance review by the new CEO.
 According to Musk, Tesla was forced to reduce the company workforce by about 10% to lower its burn rate, which was out of control in 2007.
 In May 2008, "The Truth About Cars" website launched a "Tesla Death Watch", as Tesla needed another round of financing to survive.
 In October 2008, Musk succeeded Drori as CEO and fired 25% of Tesla employees.
 Drori became vice-chairman, but then left the company in December 2008.
 In December a fifth round of investment turned into debt financing and added another US$40 million, avoiding bankruptcy.